Mértola

 What to eat

 This is deep Alentejo pork-and-bread country.
 Look for porco preto (Iberian black pork) and presunto and enchidos (cured pork and sausages); açorda alentejana (the garlic-coriander-bread-egg soup); migas; sopa de cação (dogfish soup); and ensopado de borrego (lamb stew).
 Queijo de Serpa DOP, the rich sheep's cheese, comes from nearby.
 Alentejo olive oil and wines are excellent, and the river and the surrounding country bring game and honey and regional sweets to the table.
 Eat at the small town restaurants and buy direct from local producers; in a town this size, your spending is a real part of the local economy.
-The food is rustic, generous and built for the heat — soups, bread and slow-cooked meat rather than anything quick.
+The food is rustic, generous and built for the heat: soups and bread and slow-cooked meat, nothing quick.

 What to do

-Walk the Igreja Matriz — the mosque-church — and see the mihrab slowly, ideally after the Islamic-art context in the museum.
+Walk the Igreja Matriz, the mosque-church, and see the mihrab slowly, ideally after the Islamic-art context in the museum.
 Spread the Museu de Mértola's núcleos across a slow town walk, treating the whole vila as one museum.
 Climb to the castle keep for the river view over the Guadiana spur.
-Give the Mina de São Domingos a half-day among the rusted relics, the praia fluvial at the reservoir and the company-town story.
+Give the Mina de São Domingos a half-day among the rusted relics and the praia fluvial at the reservoir, with the company-town story underneath it all.
 Stay out after dark for stargazing under the Dark Sky Alqueva reserve, the world's first Starlight Tourism Destination.
 And take the river walks and birdwatching in the Parque Natural do Vale do Guadiana.
-The right shape for Mértola is two or three unhurried days — the town itself, the mine, the dark sky and the river — rather than a single rushed stop.
+The right shape for Mértola is two or three slow days.
+The town itself, the mine, the dark sky and the river.
+Not a single rushed stop.

 Respect